abir10t/-JavaScript-Concepts/README.md

         let person = {name:"max"} -> avobe statement is not necessary.
 So js engine garbage collector kick it out person = null;

- ### need to give name of a anonymous function for finding error with line number and that anonymous function name.
+ ### best practrice to give a annonyomus function name. because in erron option we can find annonyomus function name & linwe number.

  ### arrow function :